ISR Honors 2025 Graduate Achievements

 A Clark Fellow, the Clark School’s most prestigious honor for graduate students, Noorani brings six years of industry experience to her academic portfolio.
 One of her key and novel accomplishments is detection of, and defense against, anomalous behavior of real-life autonomous CPS systems, like an autonomous ground vehicle; anomalies due to internal and external attacks on the sensor data flows and/or the robot computer systems.
 Her work bridges foundational systems theory with real-world security challenges and positions her as a future leader in trusted AI systems for connected technologies.

-Yiling Qiao, Ph.D. in Mechanical Engineering, Robotics
+Yiling Qiao, Ph.D. in Computer Science, AI, and Robotics

 Foundations of Simulation for Generalist Robots and Embodied AI